-Trauma is the second leading cause of amputation in the United States.
+An individual or their family may need to seek out the help of an amputation attorney when they’ve suffered a catastrophic injury.
+Traumatic limb loss can lead to significant and life-altering consequences.
+In fact, trauma is the second leading cause of amputation in the United States.
 According to EMS World, more than 30,000 traumatic amputations occur every year.
-Twenty-five percent of all amputations are due to traumatic accidents.
+Approximately 25% of all amputations are due to traumatic accidents.

-A traumatic amputation is the accidental severing of some or all of a body part and is classified as either partial or complete.
+A traumatic amputation, or traumatic limb loss, is the accidental severing of some or all of a body part and is classified as either partial or complete.
 A partial amputation occurs when the amputated part is partially attached to the body by some bone, tissue, or muscle.
 A complete amputation occurs when the part is completely severed from the body.

 The most common traumatic amputation is a partial hand amputation, with the loss of one or more fingers.
 The loss of an arm is the second most common.

 Males between the ages of 15 and 30 account for four out of every five traumatic amputations.